 Looking for an incredibly simple side dish for a weeknight meal or a special occasion?
 Boiled baby (or small) potatoes take very little time to cook and only a few ingredients to look stunning and please everyone at the table.

-How to Make Delicious Boiled Baby Potatoes
+Video Tutorial: How to Prepare Boiled Baby Potatoes

 Start by selecting the smallest potatoes you can find.
 If they are not bite-sized, you may want to cut them in half.
 Make sure they are all roughly the same size, so that they boil at the same rate.